 - Roving reporters: Seeing and getting to know the audience on site makes the difference between a successful hybrid event and passively consuming a video stream.
 Send a host and a camera team on a live meet-and-greet tour during the lunch break and ask attendees on site for their first impressions.

 2. Use Moderation Features to Engage Online Attendees

 Interactivity is the key to success – this is true for on-site events, but even more so for virtual events.
 Planners need to ensure that online attendees not only listen attentively, but also join in the discussion, ask questions and participate in activities.
 Only then will the event successfully withstand distractions and remain memorable.

-MEET THE CHANGE used EventMobi’s session chat feature throughout the entire program.
-The chat quickly became a place for lively conversation, especially during the panel discussion.
+MEET THE CHANGE used EventMobi’s Live Session Chat feature throughout the entire program.
+The chat quickly developed into a stream of animated conversations, particularly during the panel discussion.
 The ability to respond directly to comments from others via a thread and to react with emojis helped online attendees to express their opinions and emotions.
 Online host Ralf Neugebauer took part in the active exchange and brought the online community’s comments to the on-site stage in real time.
 This way, the remote attendees were not only ‘present’ on site, but any technical difficulties mentioned in the chat could also be quickly and easily passed on to the local AV service provider.
 By repeatedly involving and addressing the virtual audience, they will feel just as important as the attendees on-site.

 3. Give Sponsors a Stage